ashishaggarwal92/kafka-in-depth/src/main/learning/1_introduction/1-Introduction To Kafka.md

 2) Or copy entire entity in multiple location.
 We called this approach as replication.
-100 records will be stored in multiple location Demerit - more space is getting used.
+100 records will be stored in multiple location

+**Demerit** - more space is getting used.
 Data redundancy is increased

-Merit: if one system crashes even though we can recover the entire entit from other system
+**Merit**: if one system crashes even though we can recover the entire entity from other system

 Kafka follow both type of distribution.
 It is up to us which configuration we set.